Benetton B188: Competition history

-The B188 was driven by the teams driver, Belgian Thierry Boutsen, and the hard charging, chain smoking Italian Alessandro Nannini, who had joined Benetton for his 3rd F1 season after two years driving the uncompetitive Minardis with their overweight and underpowered Motori Moderni turbo engines.
+The B188 was driven by the team's driver, Belgian Thierry Boutsen, and the hard-charging, chain-smoking Italian Alessandro Nannini, who had joined Benetton for his 3rd F1 season after two years driving the uncompetitive Minardis with their overweight and underpowered Motori Moderni turbo engines.
 The B188 was a consistent performer and was usually the class of the atmospheric cars, a class which also included the F1 Constructors' Champions of the previous two years Williams, and the up-and-coming March team (whose car was designed by a young Adrian Newey), both of whom were using the new 600 bhp Judd CV V8 engine.

 Boutsen would score 27 points, including 5 podium finishes, to claim 4th in the Drivers' Championship with five 3rd-place finishes, while Nannini scored 12 points, including his first ever podium with 3rd at the British Grand Prix (despite two spins on the very wet Silverstone Circuit) and a second 3rd place later in the season in Spain.
 Overall with the B188, Benetton finished 3rd in the Constructors' Championship with 39 points, 16 points in front of 4th placed Lotus, who not only used the same Honda engines as the dominant McLarens, but also had reigning World Champion Nelson Piquet as lead driver.
 Benetton would have in fact finished the season with 46 points but both cars were disqualified from the Belgian Grand Prix for using irregular fuel.
 The disqualification of the Benettons was not made official until a month after the season had finished, so many published records list Boutsen and Nannini as having finished third and fourth respectively at Spa.

 Alessandro Nannini driving the Benetton B188 at the 1988 Canadian Grand Prix.

 1989

 Background and design

 For Boutsen left to join Williams and was replaced by British rookie Johnny Herbert while the highly rated Nannini assumed the role of lead driver.
-The B188 was to be replaced by the B189 early in the season which would also see the team with exclusive use of the new development Ford HB4 V8 engine.
+The B188 was to be replaced by the B189 early in the season which would also see the team having exclusive use of the new development Ford HB4 V8 engine.
 Unfortunately due to delays with the new engine, and Nannini crashing the team's only constructed B189 in testing prior to the San Marino Grand Prix, the team was forced to use the B188 with the older, now ubiquitous DFR engine (though as the 'factory' team, Benetton got their engines exclusively from, and tuned by, Cosworth) until the new car and engine combination were ready to race in Round 7 in France as the rear suspension and ancillaries of the new car were designed around the newer 75° V8 and the older 90° DFR simply wouldn't fit without the car needing a major re-design to its rear end.